 - The value of each success

-When you create your conversion segment, there is an option to add a conversion value.
 A fixed value for each conversion means that each conversion is worth the same amount to you.
-If order values for your business do not change much from order to order, this is a good option for you as it is easy to add to your conversion segment.
+If order values for your business do not change much from order to order, this is a good option.

 To calculate how much revenue your campaign has generated (for fixed values), multiply the number of attributed conversions by your conversion value.